 Earlier, I had said that some of the women of Bratislava have a "gypsy look."
 Turns out I was wrong again.
 Gypsies are actually dark and, presumably, of Indian descent.
 Some even look like Australian Aborigines.
 And from what I've seen of gypsies, they are generally unattractive, sleazy-looking people.
 Sorry to be so harsh, but the ones I saw just gave me the creeps.

 Jana's father drove us from Bratislava to Budapest, Hungary (about a four-hour drive), dropped us off, and picked us up the next day.
 In Budapest, every single woman is beautiful!
 Well, okay, maybe just the ones Milan Jr. and I noticed.
 I would definitely like to go back there.
 But there are so many places I want to go, I may never get back.

 Doug's friend Klara and her boyfriend Istvan, who had attended the wedding and reception, took us to lunch at their favorite vegetarian restaurant.
 We then walked the length of Margaret Island, which sits in the middle of the Danube ("Duna," locally) River.
-We then got lost - height=300 width=200 although Doug insisted otherwise - and wandered through some slums - with Tina Turner concert posters everywhere - until we found our starting point again.
+We then got lost -- though Doug insisted otherwise -- and wandered through some slums -- with Tina Turner concert posters everywhere -- until we found our starting point again.
 From there, we walked up to Budapest Castle (or whatever it's called).
 We were going to take the tram, but the line was too long.

 My fellow hikers checked with me to see how my back was doing (due to recent problems).
 When I said I was fine, we scaled the castle walls!
 Well, okay, not really.
 It just felt like it.
 We climbed up a steep and winding trail into the castle.